cartheur/ideal/README.md

 Table 3.1 presents its main loop while Tables 3.2 and 3.3 present subroutines.

-In Table 3.1, we chose a set of valences and a particular environment to demonstrate this learning mechanism: this agent is pleased when it receives result `r2`, but it must learn that the environment returns `r2` only if it alternates experiments `e1` and `e2` every second cycle.
+In Table 3.1, we chose a set of valences and a particular environment to demonstrate this learning mechanism: This agent is pleased when it receives result `r2`, but it must learn that the environment returns `r2` only if it alternates experiments `e1` and `e2` every second cycle.
 Your programming activities will consist of experimenting with other valences and other environments.

 ```
 Table 3.1: Main loop of an interactionally motivated algorithm that learns two-step sequences of interaction.